dannywong898/dannywong898/README.md

-# Hi there! 👋
+# Hi there!
+I am Danny👋

-Welcome to my GitHub profile!
 I'm a passionate second-year student in Software Engineering, with hands-on experience in both website and mobile app development.
 I'm always eager to learn and grow my skillset, and I'm currently looking for exciting internship opportunities.

 ## 👨‍💻 About Me